Diode-exe/better-discord-css/README.md

 # Discord QoL mods

-## Check the discord-css.css file to see what the CSS does
+## Check discord-css.css to see what the CSS does